NLM Classification Updated, January 31, 2019January 30, 2019

 - No class numbers canceled

-The 2018 summer version will be published in mid-to-late August 2018.
-It will encompass the ongoing systematic review of selected classification schedules and other miscellaneous updates.
-The PDF version will be updated with all 2018 classification data in the fall.
+The 2019 summer version will be published in mid-to-late August 2019.
+It will encompass the systematic review of the QW (Microbiology.
+Immunology) and (QX Parasitology) schedules and other miscellaneous updates.
+The PDF version will be updated with all 2019 classification data in the fall.

 Contact NLM for further information, or if you have questions or comments.